 So there is my list.
 I am sure there are going to be plenty of you out there who would disagree with me for whatever reason.
 Just remember, this is my list and it is in no way set in stone that these are the only films you should watch at Halloween time.
 These are just the movies that I try to watch every October during the weeks leading up to Halloween.
 Yes, I left out many great films…this was not an easy list to compile to be honest…but it is MY list and I stick to it.
 Thanks for reading and Happy Halloween (cue John Carpenters “Halloween” theme here).

-To see other entries in my BASEMENT’S HALLOWEEN HAVEN series, please click HERE!
+Don’t forget to check out the other entries in my BASEMENT’S HALLOWEEN HAVEN series.